 Introduction

-By the time children are two years old, they have begun to acquire the gender stereotypes in their culture (Gelman et al., 2004).
+By the time they are two, children have begun to acquire the gender stereotypes in their culture (Gelman et al., 2004).
 These stereotypes can have undesirable effects.
 For example, in one study, 6-year-old girls were less likely than boys to choose activities that were described as for children “who are very, very smart” and also less likely to think of themselves as “brilliant” (Bian, Leslie, and Cimpian 2017).
 Such beliefs may, over time, translate to the observed lower rates of female participation in STEM fields (Miller, Eagly, and Linn 2015; Stoet and Geary 2018; Ceci and Williams 2011; Leslie et al. 2015).
-For this reason and others, it is important to better understand how cultural stereotypes are formed.
+For this reason among others, it is important to better understand how cultural stereotypes are formed.

+The large diffrences in patterns of gender inequality such as differences in STEM participation have led researchers to understand the individual-level causal processes that led to the emergence of structural inequality.
+But, critically, these previous efforts have taken properties of the indidividual – such as feelings of self-efficacy in science (Stoet and Geary 2018) and general gender preferences (Falk and Hermle 2018) – as largely exogeneous.
+Here, we shed light on the _______ … [endogenous]

+…the last paragraph should end on the question of where does information informing gender biases come from?

 We can distinguish between two major sources of information on which gender stereotypes may be based.
 The first is direct experience.
 For example, one may observe that most nurses are women and most philosophers are men and conclude that women are better suited for nursing and men for philosophy.
 The second is language.
 Even without any direct experience with nurses or philosophers, one may learn about their stereotypical gender from language about nurses and philosophers.
 Languages encode gender in multiple ways.
 These include gender-specific titles (“Mr”. vs. “Miss”), proper names (“Sam” vs. “Ashley”), pronouns (“he” vs. “she”), certain job titles (“waiter” vs. “waitress”), and higher-order linguistic associations (otherwise gender-neutral words can become gendered by being associated with explicitly gendered contexts).
 Another source of linguistic information comes from sex-based grammatical gender systems found in approximately 30% of languages (Dryer & Haspelmath, 2013).
 For example, in Spanish, the gender of a nurse must be specified grammatically (“enfermera” vs. “enfermero”).

 To the extent that language is a source of information for forming cultural stereotypes, two people with similar direct experiences, but different linguistic experiences, may develop different stereotypes.
 Some past work hints at people’s surprising sensitivity to stereotype-relevant information delivered through language.
 Young children perform worse in a game if they are told that someone of the opposite gender performed better than they did on a previous round (Rhodes and Brickman 2008), or merely told that the game is associated with a particular gender (Cimpian, Mu, and Erickson 2012).
 In some cases, a subtle turn of phrase can influence children’s gender-based generalization (Rhodes et al. 2019; Cimpian and Markman 2011).
 For example, Cimpian and Markman found that children were more likely to infer that a novel skill is stereotypical of a gender if the skill is introduced with a generic as opposed a non-generic subject (“[Girls are/There is a girl who is] really good at a game called ‘gorp”’).
 Such work shows that in certain experimental settings, language can influence stereotype formation.
 We were interested in whether it actually does, and by what means.